-Ben Derbyshire demands more resources for council planning departments and an office-to-resi clampdown
+President Ben Derbyshire calls for better-resourced council planning departments and an end to permitted-development rights for office-to-resi conversions

 RIBA has warned the Ministry of Housing, Communities and Local Government against seeking “style-over-substance” solutions from its Building Better, Building Beautiful Commission – and said it should instead look to well-planned communities in Sweden and the Netherlands.